-Large wheels help provide fantastic traction, even on grass and uneven terrain.
-The seat is adjustable and has flip up armrests.
-This model provides plenty of space for a growing child and can support up to 85 pounds.
+The large wheels help provide fantastic traction, even on grass and uneven terrain.
+The seat is highly adjustable.
+This model provides plenty of space for a growing child and can support up to 65 pounds.

-This model runs on a 12V battery, which offers plenty of power.
-It also comes equipped with 4WD and has a detachable trailer it’s capable of pulling.
+This model’s battery offers plenty of power.
 Hauling leaves and moving yard equipment has never been easier with your helper and this little tractor at your disposal.

-This product is suitable for children aged 3–7 years old and is made in the United States.
+This product is suitable for children aged 3–8 years old and comes with a two-year warranty.

 - A sturdy and durable ride-on that’s great for off-road use.